-In the main menu, select Always mode..
+- Second, on the main menu, select the check command Always mode. .
 Note that automatic upload in this case is performed in the

-It is worth noting that the Always mode is not recommended for deploying to production: incomplete code can be uploaded while developing, potentially breaking the production application.
+It is worth mentioning that the option Always is not recommended for deployment to production: incomplete code can be uploaded while developing, potentially breaking the production application.

 Uploading external changes

-By default, PyCharm also uploads the files if they are changed by some external process, such as a VCS branch change, compilation of SASS or LESS, or a File Watcher.
-To change this behavior and skip external changes, set Upload changed files to the default server to Always and select the Skip external changes checkbox:
+By default, PyCharm uploads only the files changed by itself.
+If the files are changed by some other process, such as a VCS branch change, transpilation of SASS or LESS or a File Watcher, they are not automatically uploaded.
+To change this behavior and autoupload these changes as well, enable the Upload external changes option:

 Congrats!
-You've passed this very basic tutorial and performed the following tasks:
+You've passed this very basic tutorial.
+What you've done?